 SAT was created to be a strong force against the score-obsessed education machine known as standardized testing.

 Achievement Test Providers

 Offering the Stanford Achievement Test and the ITBS (Iowa Test of Basic Skills).
-These tests may only be adminstered by pre-approved tester.
+These tests may only be administered by pre-approved testers.